Nicolas Fouquet: Political career

-Fouquet's already great wealth was further augmented by his marriage in 1651 to 15-year old Marie-Madeleine de Castille.
-She belonged to a wealthy and well-connected family of the noblesse de robe.:77 Fouquet would have 5 children with her.
+Fouquet's already great wealth was augmented by his marriage in 1651 to 15-year old Marie-Madeleine de Castille.
+She belonged to a wealthy, well-connected family of the noblesse de robe.:77 Fouquet had five children with her.

 During Mazarin's exile during the second Fronde, Fouquet remained loyal to him, protecting his possessions and informing him of what was happening in the court.:59–60 Upon Mazarin's return, Fouquet demanded and received as a reward the office of superintendent of finance (on 7 February 1653), making him the youngest person to hold this position in the Ancien Regime.

-The royal finances were in a disastrous state at this time, due to Louis XIV’s many wars and his spendthrift habits.
-Moreover, only about half of total tax revenues collected actually ended up in the royal treasury, the rest being skimmed off by various parties along the way.
+The royal finances were in a disastrous state at this time, due to many years of war under Cardinals Richelieu and Mazarin and antiquated revenue practices.
+Only about half of total tax revenues collected actually ended up in the royal treasury, the rest being skimmed off by various parties along the way.
 In this unsettled situation, Fouquet was responsible for decisions as to which funds should be used to meet the demands of the state's creditors, but also for the negotiations with the great financiers who lent money to the king.
-Fouquet’s willingness to honor some of the royal promises enhanced the credibility of the crown as a borrower and strengthened the credit of the government, though the controls on this process were either ineffective or non-existent.
+Fouquet's willingness to honor some of the royal promises enhanced the credibility of the crown as a borrower and strengthened the credit of the government, though the controls on this process were either ineffective or non-existent.
 The long wars, and the greed of the courtiers, made it necessary at times for Fouquet to meet the demand for funds by borrowing upon his own good credit.:33–42 Fouquet was aware of the risks he was running – he feared ruining his family and his friends who had helped him lend money to the crown.
 In December 1658, he presented his resignation to Mazarin, but, unfortunately for him, it was not accepted.